junxit/us-congress-bills-112/metadata.md

 - 2012-03-06 — Introduced in Senate
 - 2012-03-06 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S1424)
 - 2012-03-06 — Sponsor introductory remarks on measure.
 (CR S1423-1424)
+- 2012-03-29 — Committee on the Judiciary.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2012-03-29 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2012-03-29 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2012-03-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 351.